NCI-ITEB/tumor_epidemiology_approaches/sessions/session_9/practical.md

 ```bash
 jobid1=$(swarm -f cmdfile -g 360 -t 24 --job-name ngspurity_hg38 --logdir logs --time=120:00:00 --module singularity --gres=lscratch:400)
 ```
-This is a Bash command that runs a job using the Swarm workload manager, which distributes work across multiple computing nodes in a cluster.

 Here is an explanation of each part of the command:

 <blockquote markdown="1">
-* `jobid1=`: This sets the variable `jobid1` to the output of the command that follows.
-The `=` sign assigns the output of the command to the variable.
+* `jobid1=`: This stores the output of a following command to a variable of our choosing, e.g. jobid1.
+Upon submitting our swarm job in the parentheses that follow, Biowulf will return a number corresponding to the job id - this value is what is stored in the variable.
-* `$(...)`: This is a command substitution that runs the command inside the parentheses and returns its output as a string.
+* `$(...)`: This is a command substitution; the command inside the parentheses is run first and its output is returned as text.
-* `swarm`: This is the command that runs the job.
-It is followed by several options that configure the job:
+* `swarm`: This is the command to submit our job, with the following configurations:
-* `-f cmdfile`: This specifies the file containing the command(s) to be run as a swarm job.
+  * `-f cmdfile`: the file containing the commands to be run as a swarm job.
-* `-g 360`: This specifies the number of nodes to use for the job.
-In this case, the job will use 360 G memory.
+  * `-g 360`: the amount of memory to request, 360 GB memory per command.
-* `-t 24`: This specifies the number of threads (i.e., CPU cores) to use for the job.
-In this case, the job will use 24 threads per node.
+  * `-t 24`: the number of threads (i.e., CPU cores) to request, 24 threads per command.
-* `--job-name ngspurity_hg38`: This sets the name of the job to "ngspurity_hg38".
+  * `--job-name ngspurity_hg38`: sets the name of the job to "ngspurity_hg38"; not necessary but good practice for ease of monitoring jobs.
-* `--logdir logs`: This specifies the directory where log files for the job will be stored.
+  * `--logdir logs`: the directory where log files will be stored.
-* `--time=120:00:00`: This sets the maximum time that the job is allowed to run for, in the format of hours:minutes:seconds.
-In this case, the job is allowed to run for up to 120 hours, or 5 days.
+  * `--time=120:00:00`: This sets the maximum time that each command is allowed to run for, formatted as days-hours:minutes:seconds.
+After this cutoff, your job will be closed even if it hasn't completed.
-* `--module singularity`: This loads the singularity module, which is a container platform that allows users to package their software and dependencies into a single portable executable.
+  * `--module singularity`: This loads the Singularity module, which we need for our Singularity .
-* `--gres=lscratch:400`: This requests a certain amount of temporary scratch space for the job, in this case 400GB.
+  * `--gres=lscratch:400`: This requests temporary scratch space for the job, in this case 400GB.
 </blockquote>

-Overall, the command is running a job using Swarm that will execute the commands in the `cmdfile` using 360G memory and 24 threads per node, with a maximum run time of 120 hours.
-The job will use the singularity container platform and request 400GB of temporary scratch space.
-The job ID will be stored in the variable `jobid1`.

-Check [here](https://hpc.nih.gov/apps/swarm.html) for the detail information about swarm in Biowulf.
+**7\.** Because tumor samples have highly variable ploidy and purity (% of tumor cells in the sample), it is sometimes necessary to run this pipeline twice: once to inform estimates of the tumor sample purity and ploidy, and again to re-fit the results using these estimates.

-**7\.** Copy the “cmdfile_refit” file to the current folder:
+Now we will submit another job to refit the results, using some pre-defined purity and ploidy estimates.
+Copy the “cmdfile_refit” file to the current folder:

 {% include code-block-copy.html %}
 ```bash
 cp /data/classes/DCEG_Somatic_Workshop/Practical_session_9/NGSpurity/cmdfile_refit .
 ```

-**8\.** Check the command line for NGSpurity refit pipeline through the singularity container.
+**8\.** Check the command line for NGSpurity refit pipeline using `less`.

 ```bash
 R_PROFILE_USER=/data/.Rprofile \